Using Vulnerable Libraries

 - Look at the vulnerable package in the GuardRails PR comment

-- Change the package.json to reflect that new version
+- Change the package.json to reflect the updated version

 - Test to verify that the upgrade doesn't break the app